yashbhargava1992/stingray/joss/paper.md

 ---
-title: 'stingray: A modern Python library for spectral timing'
+title: 'stingray: A fast and modern Python library for spectral timing'
 tags:
 - Python
 - astronomy